… by Gordon Duff, … with New Eastern Outlook, Moscow

 Do this, ask someone in the American military how many angels can dance on the head of a pin.
 Do it, please.
 Then you will understand how much I have understated here.

 Then look at the list of candidates running for President.
 How lonely will Putin be when there is no one to stand between Russia and the lunatics that run the American military?

-Gordon Duff is a Marine combat veteran of the Vietnam War who has worked on veterans and POW issues for decades and consulted with governments challenged by security issues; and is a senior editor and chairman of the board of Veterans Today, especially for the online magazine “New Eastern Outlook”.
+Gordon Duff is a Marine combat veteran of the Vietnam War who has worked on veterans and POW issues for decades and consulted with governments challenged by security issues; and is a senior editor and chairman of the board of VT, especially for the online magazine “New Eastern Outlook”.

 Gordon Duff posted articles on VT from 2008 to 2022.
 He is a Marine combat veteran of the Vietnam War.
 A disabled veteran, he worked on veterans and POW issues for decades.